0xDABE/tgJavaChannelBot/README.md

 ### For launching from jar
 - [Java Runtime 17](https://www.java.com/en/download/manual.jsp) (for Jar in release, JDK no needed for jar)
+- [Python 3](https://www.python.org/downloads/) (must be in PATH, check it in terminal by "python").
+  Optional, but needed for /shell and /calc commands
+- [qBittorrent](https://www.qbittorrent.org/download).
+Optional.
+To run client without portable version(windows-only), you must add qBittorrent binaries to PATH.
+If you want to use [portable version](https://www.qbittorrent.org/download) of qBittorrent, download it to the root of this repo and then rename client to `qbittorrentPorted.exe` (windows only of course just for now)

 # Instructions